 The OpenText Scanner allows extracting objects such as documents, folders compound documents and saves this data to migration-center for further processing.
 The key features of OpenText Scanner are:

-Export documents content and their metadata (versions, ACLs, categories, attribute sets, classifications, renditions)
+- Export documents content and their metadata (versions, ACLs, categories, attribute sets, classification trees, records management classifications, renditions)

 The OpenText scanner connects to the OpenText Content Server via the specified “webserviceURL” set in the scanner properties and can export folders, documents or compound documents.
 The account used to connect to the content server must have System Administration Rights to extract the content.
 All subfolders of the specified folder(s) will automatically be processed as well; an option for excluding select subfolders from scanning is also available.
 See OpenText Scanner Properties below for more information about the features and configuration parameters available in the OpenText scanner.
 Email folders are supported so the documents and emails located in email folders are scanned as well.